clareliguori/serendipity-agent/agent_scripts/url-processor.script.md

 **Constraints:**

-- You MUST read existing events_file content first before adding new events
 - You MUST append new events to the existing events_file content
-- You MUST read existing queue_file content before updating
 - You MUST update queue_file with completed URLs and any new discoveries while preserving existing content
-- You MUST use file_write to save the complete updated files
+- You MUST use filesystem tools to edit files
 - You MUST return only a simple summary count, not full event details